All 46 people survive carbon monoxide leak at Winnipeg hotel

 A carbon monoxide alarm went off at the motel — on Portage Avenue, near the Perimeter Highway — just after 10 a.m.
 CT Tuesday.

-Eight fire trucks, along with ambulances and a mjor incident response vehicle [MIRV] responded to the alarm, which was in the motel's boiler room, said Winnipeg Fire Paramedics Services chief John Lane.
+Eight fire trucks, along with ambulances and a major incident response vehicle [MIRV] responded to the alarm, which was in the motel's boiler room, said Winnipeg Fire Paramedics Services chief John Lane.

-Fifty-two people and a dog were evacuated, according to the city.
+Fifty-two people and a dog were forced from the motel, according to the city.
 Winnipeg Animal Services helped the dog.